d2l-ai/d2l-en/chapter_introduction/intro.md

 the conditional probability $P(y|x)$.
 While it is just one among several approaches to machine learning, supervised learning accounts for the majority of machine learning in practice.
-Partly, that's because many important tasks can be described crisply as estimating the probability of some unknown given some available evidence:
+Partly, that is because many important tasks can be described crisply as estimating the probability of some unknown given some available evidence:

 * Predict cancer vs not cancer, given a CT image.